 14:10 But you, why do you judge your brother?
 Or you again, why do you regard your brother with contempt?
 For we will all stand before the Judgment Seat of God.
 14:11 For it is written, “as I live, says the Lord, every knee shall bow to Me, and every tongue shall give praise to God.”
 14:12 So then each one of us will give an account of himself to God.
 14:13 Therefore let us not judge one another anymore …

-Verses 10 to 13 repeat the words “judge” and “contempt” from verses 1 to 4.
-This confirms that, with respect to eating meat, drinking wine and related days, the Christians in Rome were judging one another (v 10, 13) with contempt (v10).
+These verses repeat the words “judge” and “contempt” from verses 1 to 4.
+This confirms that, with respect to eating meat, there was in-fighting among the Christians in Rome.
+They were judging one another (v 10, 13) with contempt (v10).
 The GNB says they despised one another.
-These verses therefore continue to draw the minds of the warring factions away from their disagreements to things that really matter.
-And what really matters according to verses 10 to 13 is that God will judge each of us.
+Verses 10 to 13, therefore, continue to draw the minds of the opposing groups away from their disagreements to things which really matter.
+And what really matters, according to verses 10 to 13, is that every one of us will be judged before the Judgment Seat of God.
 Since that is true, Paul is saying, let us not focus on other people.
-Let each person rather worry about him or herself (v12).
+Rather, let each person be concerned about him or herself (v12).

-Paul is not only clear that we will be judged.
-He is also more specifically clear that we will be judged by our deeds, and that, on the basis of our deeds, we will receive either eternal death or eternal life.
+Some people believe that Christians will not appear before the Judgment Seat of God, but Paul is not only clear that we will be judged; he is also specifically clear that we will be judged by our deeds.
+On the basis of our deeds, we will receive either eternal death or eternal life.
 For example: